FAQ’s: Grand Canyon Rafting

 Many days Grand Canyon provides a full range of weather conditions – from withering heat to bone-chilling cold.
 Generally the canyon will be quite hot, but monsoon rains and/or shoulder season storms can bring the temperature down.
 Luckily, the river acts as cooler with water in the 50’s and 60’s.
 Find out more about Grand Canyon temperatures during rafting season.
 See current Colorado River water temperatures in Grand Canyon.

 With Lake Powell upstream from Grand Canyon there is always enough water to raft through the canyon year round.
-Though commercial rafting trips are only offered April through October.
-Interestingly, unlike most other western rivers, high water through Grand Canyon is in July and August to meet peak power demands.
-See current Colorado River levels in Grand Canyon.
+Water must be released so their is drinking water for Las Vegas, Phoenix, and California.
+During the drought less water is released but their is still more than enough to raft the Colorado River.
+Interestingly, unlike most other western rivers, high water through Grand Canyon is in July and August when extra water is released to meet peak power demands.
+Read more about how drought is affecting rafting in the west.

 To learn more read our Grand Canyon Rafting Reviews!